Top 5 CCM trends every CIO should focus on during 2025

 • Integrating the customer communication stack with all existing CDP, CRM, and CBS systems internally

-4. Security, compliance, and data governance by design
+Trend 4 — How to build security, compliance, and governance by design

 What should CIOs consider?